-We eventually had to undergo mediation because we butted heads like a pair of rallying titans.
+We eventually had to undergo mediation because we butted heads like a pair of rallying Titans.
 Finally, something clicked for Beverly.
-She must have realized in my floundering how profoundly disabled I was, and that no matter how hard I worked, I was not different from her students.
+She must have realized in my floundering how profoundly disabled I was, and that no matter how hard I worked, I was not any different from her students.

 In fact, I was the future of her students– not lazy, not dismissive, not uncaring, but not capable in the same ways as most people.
-I was never going to be able to function like her and my success depended on someone else’s benevolence.
+I was never going to be able to function like her, and my success in that overscheduled, multi-tasked, “data-driven” world depended on someone else’s benevolence.

 After that, she became the best ally I ever had.
 She brought me lunch sometimes, reminded me about upcoming deadlines, let me in on all the relevant office politics to which I’d been oblivious, explained everything in concrete terms which had always evaded me, and helped to keep me organized.

 But her guidance and accommodations were world-shifting for me.
 She helped me to keep my head above water, walked me through ways to self-accommodate to empower instead of enable me, and plugged me into the social nuances I had previously missed.

 She used her privilege and her power to help me meet my potential– with substantially less suffering for me.
 I wish all persons in the world had a Beverly on their team.